thornton4/MySandbox/chapter1.md

 ```

 `@instructions`
-combine the numbers 10,14, and sqrt(14) into a vector named y
+combine the numbers 10,14, and sqrt(14) into a vector named b

 `@hint`
 you can run operators inside of c(…)